splunk/splunk-connect-for-snmp/docs/microk8s/sck-installation.md

 # Splunk OpenTelemetry Collector for Kubernetes installation

 Splunk OpenTelemetry Collector for Kubernetes is not required for SC4SNMP installation.
 However, Splunk OpenTelemetry Collector for Kubernetes sends logs and metrics from a k8s cluster to a Splunk instance, which makes SC4SNMP easier to debug.
-You can do the same using the `microk8s kubectl logs` command on instances you're interested in, but if you're not proficient in Kubernetes, Splunk OpenTelemetry Collector for Kubernetes is recommended.
+You can do the same using the `microk8s kubectl logs` command on instances you are interested in, but if you are not proficient in Kubernetes, Splunk OpenTelemetry Collector for Kubernetes is recommended.

 The following steps are sufficient for a Splunk OpenTelemetry Collector installation for the SC4SNMP project with Splunk Enterprise/Enterprise Cloud.